Fleckism/SecurityPlus/SecurityPlus/20B Backup Strategies.md

 Performing a backup using Acronis Backup.
 (Screenshot used with permission from Acronis.)

 For these reasons, backups are kept back to certain points in time.
 As backups take up a lot of space, and there is never limitless storage capacity, this introduces the need for storage management routines to reduce the amount of data occupying backup storage media while giving adequate coverage of the required recovery window.
-The recovery window is determined by the recovery point objective (RPO), which is determined through business continuity planning.
+The recovery window is determined by the recovery point objective ([[RPO]]), which is determined through business continuity planning.
 Advanced backup software can prevent media sets from being overwritten in line with the specified retention policy.

 ![Screenshot shows Backup menu with Machines with agents option selected.
 The applied backup plan is shown for the selected machine.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/4161-1599771812431.png)

-Backing up a domain controller using Acronis backup—The How Long to Keep field specifies the retention period.
+Backing up a [[domain controller]] using Acronis backup—The How Long to Keep field specifies the retention period.
 (Screenshot used with permission from Acronis.)
 # BACKUP TYPES

-Utilities that support enterprise backup operations come with features to support retention policies and media rotation.
-When considering a backup made against an original copy of data, the backup can usually be performed using one of three main types: full, incremental, and differential.
+Utilities that support enterprise [[backup]] operations come with features to support retention policies and media rotation.
+When considering a backup made against an original copy of data, the backup can usually be performed using one of three main types: **full, incremental, and differential**.
 In Windows, a full backup includes all selected files and directories while incremental and differential backups check the status of the archive attribute before including a file.
 The archive attribute is set whenever a file is modified.
 This allows backup software to determine which files have been changed and therefore need to be copied.

-Linux doesn't support a file archive attribute.
-Instead, a date stamp is used to determine whether the file has changed.
+**Linux doesn't support a file archive attribute.
+Instead, a date stamp is used to determine whether the file has changed.**

 ### Full, Incremental, and Differential Backup Types